Dear Sue

-I saw Maddie’s 13-week video on Facebook this morning and then went and read all of her updates.
-My daughter Amy also tested as profoundly dyslexic and struggles in math, writing and spelling as well.
+I saw Maddie’s 13-week video on Facebook this morning and then read all of her updates.
+My daughter Amy also tested as profoundly dyslexic and struggles in math, writing, and spelling as well.
 We have done two years of OG and have seen reading improvement, but she is still at least two grades behind.
-She has always been homeschooled though.
+She has always been homeschooled, though.

-I would love to give my girl that much success and progress as shown by Maddie.
+I would love to give my girl that much success and progress, as Maddie has shown.

 Amy is 9 (10 in September) and has been homeschooled all along with her older sister (age 12).
 I knew at age 5 she wasn’t ready for kindergarten yet as she only liked to play (mostly with dolls) and showed no interest in her sister’s school time, so I waited to start kindergarten with her until she was 6.
-I still didn’t think she was ready but by law I had to start her.
-Her older sister was a “late” reader starting at about age 7.5, so I was pretty relaxed about trying to teach Amy to read, but we did work on letter sounds and such as is typical in kindergarten.
+I still didn’t think she was ready, but by law, I had to start her.
+Her older sister was a “late” reader, starting at about age 7.5, so I was pretty relaxed about trying to teach Amy to read, but we did work on letter sounds and such, as is typical in kindergarten.
 I could tell that things weren’t really sticking though.
-Still, I didn’t really get nervous until end of her first-grade year when letter sounds still weren’t sticking for her.
+Still, I didn’t get nervous until the end of her first-grade year when letter sounds still weren’t sticking for her.
 She could barely read, “The cat sat.”

 Test results

-Here are the results of three tests: CTOPP-2, RAN/RAS test and WIST.
+Here are the results of three tests: CTOPP-2, RAN/RAS, and WIST.
 I was quite overwhelmed by it all initially.

 OG tutoring

-Amy began working with a tutor 1-on-1, twice a week for an hour each time at their center using the XXX program (an OG program, name omitted).
+Amy began working with a tutor 1-on-1, twice a week for an hour each time at their center using an OG program.
 We did that for a year, and then we unexpectedly moved out of state.
 We tried to do online tutoring with the same tutor whom she loved, but when she went on maternity leave in October, Amy shut down and refused to participate with any other tutor.
 So, in December, I canceled her sessions and we took a month off.

-In January I started tutoring XXX (another OG program, name omitted) with her myself.
+In January I started tutoring another OG program with her myself.
 We work on it most days.
-Some days she can only focus for about 30 minutes, but most days we are able to do 45-60 minutes.
+Some days, Amy can only focus for about 30 minutes, but most days we are able to do 45-60 minutes.
 We are at the beginning of book 3.
 Progress is slow, but it is progress.
 She can read very simple books and has memorized many words (sight and phonetic).
-As a plus, she has good reading comprehension, both when reading herself and also when being read to.
-Until recently she hated listening to audiobooks, but now she will do so without complaining.
+As a plus, she has good reading comprehension, both when reading herself and being read to.
+Until recently, she hated listening to audiobooks, but now she will do so without complaining.

 Here is a video of Amy reading: